Colimits in 2-dimensional slices: Introduction

-We prove that $\tau\st\:\laxslice{\CAT}{\B}\to \laxslice{\CAT}{\E}$ has a loose $\F$-categorical right lax adjoint that is strict on one side, in \thex\ref{teortausthasadjoint}.
+We prove that $\tau\st\:\laxslice{\CAT}{\B}\to \laxslice{\CAT}{\E}$ has a loose $\F$-categorical lax right adjoint that is strict on one side, in \thex\ref{teortausthasadjoint}.
 This generalizes also Palmgren's~\cite{palmgren_groupoidsloccartclos}, that proved a similar result for pseudoslices of groupoids, from the comma objects point of view.
+It is also related to Johnstone's~\cite{johnstone_fibrationsandpartialproducts}, which characterizes Grothendieck opfibrations as those functors for which postcomposition gives a lax left adjoint to $\tau\st\:\laxslice{\CAT}{\B}\to \laxslice{\CAT}{\E}$ that is (pseudo-)strict on one side.
 Our theorem then implies the preservation of appropriate $2$-colimits for the $2$-functor $\tau\st$ between lax slices.

-We also show that the $2$-functor of change of base along a split Grothendieck opfibration between lax slices makes sense in a general $2$-category rather than just in \CAT (\prox\ref{proptaustextendstoatwofunctor}, taking from Street's~\cite{street_fibandyonlemma} and Weber's~\cite{weber_yonfromtwotop} the needed general notion of opfibration).
+We also show that the $2$-functor of change of base along a split Grothendieck opfibration between lax slices makes sense in a general $2$-category rather than just in \CAT (\prox\ref{proptaustextendstoatwofunctor}).
 We conclude proving that the $2$-functor $\tau\st$ between lax slices preserves appropriate $2$-colimits also in the case of prestacks (\prox\ref{proptaustprestacks}) and more in general of finitely complete $2$-categories with a dense generator (\thex\ref{teortaustdensegenerator}).
-In the latter general context (for which we take Kelly's~\cite{kelly_basicconceptsofenriched} as main reference) we indeed prove that $\tau\st$ preserves all the relatively absolute $2$-colimits that make sense from the $\F$-categorical point of view.
-Remember also that any object of the $2$-category can be expressed as a relatively absolute $2$-colimit of dense generators, so that our assumption is not much restrictive in practice.